-In those days it was celebrated with lots of fun & fervor especially in Cauvery, Vaigai & Thamiraparani rivers.
-It was also mentioned in Sangam literature that even kings used to come to both the river banks along with his men, horses & elephants and indulged in punalattam (water sports)!
+In those days Aadiperukku was celebrated with fun & fervor in the river basins especially in the Cauvery, Vaigai & Thamiraparani rivers.
+It was also mentioned that even kings visited the river banks along with his men, horses & elephants and indulged in punalattam (water sports).

 On the day of Aadi Perukku farmers used to sow the seeds and business people venture into new business anticipating prosperity.
 According to Hindu Mythology rivers are treated as sacred waters as it brings prosperity to the entire region.
-In those days swelling rivers during monsoon were viewed as if the Goddess were pregnant, so people used to offer sour & sweet goodies that are generally liked by pregnant women to the flooded rivers.
+In those days swelling rivers during monsoon were viewed as if the Goddess were pregnant, so women (particularly newly married) used to offer sweet & sour goodies, that are generally liked by pregnant women, to the flooded rivers wishing them fertility.

-We usually prepare tamarind rice, mango rice, sweet pongal, etc. on this day and have them for lunch after offering to Goddess by immersing into the river.
+We usually prepare chithrannam (a variety of rice dishes of various flavors) on this day and have them for lunch after offering to Goddess by immersing into the river.

-I have prepared the traditional chithrannam consisting of sweet pongal, tamarind rice, coconut rice, mango rice & curd rice as rice varieties, potato-peas fries, paruppu vadai, appalam, vadagam & lemon pickle as sides and end our meal with buttermilk, banana, paan (betel leaves & gulkand – a sweetened rose petals preserve).
-You can find these recipes by clicking the captions under their photos or the slideshows below:
+I have prepared the traditional chithrannam consisting of sweet pongal, tamarind rice, coconut rice, mango rice & curd rice, and served with potato-peas fries, paruppu vadai, appalam, vadagam & lemon pickle.
+As a tradition we serve buttermilk, banana, paan (betel leaves & gulkand – a sweetened rose petals preserve) as a part of our festive meal.
+You may also check out my other chithrannam platter here:

 Coconut Rice :